Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 5. Click *Apply the chosen patches*.
 Your Morrowind.exe will now be updated (You can do this at any time and it doesn't matter if you patched your Morrowind.exe before).

 ## Step 4: Patch for Purists
-Patch for Purists (PfP) is an unofficial patch for Morrowind.
-It  takes a more conservative approach about what it considers a "bug" then the Morrowind Patch Project you might know from the past.
+Patch for Purists is an unofficial fan patch for Morrowind.
+It  takes a more conservative approach about what it considers a "bug" than the Morrowind Patch Project you might know from the past.
 PfP covers pretty much every aspect of the game within the limitations of the Construction Set (e.g broken quests, floating objects etc).

 1. [Download Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096)